ooshyun/ooshyun.github.io/_posts/cs224n/2021-09-27-CS224N-W4-Machine-Translation-Sequence-to-Sequence-And-Attention.md

 The algorithm also satisfies two other constraints.
 For each n-gram size, a gram in the reference translation cannot be matched more than once.
 For example, the unigram "a" appears twice in B but only once in A. This only counts for one match between the sentences.
 Additionally, we impose a brevity penalty so that very small sentences that would achieve a 1.0 precision (a "perfect" matching) are not considered good translations.
 For example, the single word "there" would achieve a 1.0 precision match, but it is obviously not a good match.

 Let us see how to actually compute the BLEU score.
 First let *k* be the maximum n-gram that we want to evaluate our score on.
-That is, if *k* = 4, the BLUE score only counts the number of n-grams with length less than or equal to 4, and ignores larger n-grams.
+That is, if *k* = 4, the BLEU score only counts the number of n-grams with length less than or equal to 4, and ignores larger n-grams.
 Let

 $$
     p_n = \text{# matched n-grams / # n-grams in candidate transition}